ewfx/gaipl-auto-hackerss/README.md

 ![Screenshot 1](link-to-image)

 ## 💡 Inspiration
-What inspired you to create this project?
-Describe the problem you're solving.
+We were inspired to create this project after witnessing the challenges faced by platform teams and the fragmented nature of information sources during troubleshooting.
+Our goal was to create a centralized platform to streamline incident management and provide a unified view of critical system data.

 ## ⚙️ What It Does
 This is an Integrated Platform Management Portal.
 The Platform is a one stop solution for any Platform team to Manage their Platform.
 The portal provides below different functionalities for the platform user: